Parylene Dimer FAQ’s

 4. How pure of symmetrical dichloro is pure enough?

 Manufacturing parylene C dimer with a higher symmetrical dichloro content requires a well-controlled process.
 There can be a relationship between purity and cost so achieving extremely high purity levels can have diminishing returns.
-Our testing has shown that there are noticeable changes in barrier properties with purity levels below 95%.
+Our testing has shown that there are noticeable changes in barrier properties as symmetrical dichloro content purity levels decrease.
 VSi dimer is produced to achieve a >98% symmetrical dichloro content.

 5. Is HPLC testing of dimer considered a valid test method?
 This method is frequently used to report dimer purity, but it doesn’t seem to tell the whole story.

 High Pressure/Performance Liquid Chromatography (HPLC) is very common and can be used to estimate purity of parylene dimers.

 The main issue with this method is that to get accurate values or percent composition for each component, you should calibrate the detector response [typically absorbance peaks with an ultraviolet light (UV) detector] with pure compounds for each of the component’s individual peaks that you’re expecting.

 This means you should have 100% pure symmetrical and unsymmetrical dichloro, monochloro, trichloro, and tetrachloro dimers to get the most valid numbers for your HPLC results.
 The challenge is that 100% pure samples don’t exist.